edgexfoundry/edgex-docs/docs_src/design/adr/0023-North-South-Messaging.md

 !!!
 Note
     Per Core WG meeting of 4/7/22 - the JSON above serves as a general example.
 The implementation will have to address get/set (or read/write) differentiation, but this is considered an implementation detail to be resolved by the developers.

+!!!
+Note
+    The query response does not contain a URL since it is assumed that the broker address must already be known in order to make the query.

 ### Message Structure